GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### What kind of compensation is available?

-You will be able to choose a $25 gift card from multiple major U.S. retailers.
+You will be able to choose a $25 electronic gift card from multiple major U.S. retailers.
 Please note that we do **not** offer cash-equivalent payments or prepaid debit/credit-cards.

 ### When will I receive compensation?